0x90JMP/0x90JMP.github.io/_posts/2026-07-09-api-series-detection-layers.md

 Parts 1 and 2 tested two assumptions about where detection fires.

-Part 1 found that API imports alone do not trigger Defender's static engine.
+Part 1 found that API imports alone did not trigger Defender's static engine on the tested deployment.
 Part 2 found that on the tested MDE deployment, the injection-related ntdll syscall stubs appeared unmodified and the classic injection APIs executed without generating an alert.

 Both results pointed toward the same conclusion: